The HTTP Protocol

 - Dependency Inversion, Explicit Dependencies and Inversion of Control

-- Unit Testing your components
+- Unit Testing your Components

 - Stubbing, Mocking & Faking

-Building and Consuming RESTful services with MVC Web API
+Building RESTful Services with Web API

-If you are building a more client-centric application, it is important to send data back and forth between your client and
+If you are building a more client-centric application, it is important to send data back and forth between your

 server.
 Web API uses REST to send data.
 It's based on the same principles as MVC.